coleenquadros/configuration/docs/app-sre/process/sprint.md

 - Hosted by the team manager
 - Immediately follows demos
 - Will be summarized and documented as a [Google doc](https://docs.google.com/document/d/1LFwp5KDmwVKzi3Ht8aMjL5jQr-aSS-J3ivkzjLtM44w/edit?usp=sharing)
-- Each team member will review their sprint burndown chart: accomplishments vs what they weren't able to complete.
-2 min per person.
 - The team manager will review key metrics for the sprint: velocity, total stories, etc.
 - The team manager create host an http://www.ideaboardz.com sync session in which team members can provide feedback for the sprint:
   - What worked?
 What didn't?
 What do we need to do differently?